-I work as a technology entrepreneur, currently as a management consultant in accounting software, starting a venture to sell solar-generated electricity at a utility scale, and an international venture to produce renewable energy from algae.
+I work as a technology entrepreneur, currently as a management consultant in accounting software and starting a venture to sell solar-generated electricity at a utility scale.
 Early in my career, with 3 partners, I started one of the most successful accounting software companies and sold it in 1983.

 I love to travel -- anywhere.

-I get my news from NPR and Comedy Central (Stewart and Colbert).
+I get my news from NPR and Comedy Central.
 I get my comedy from Fox News.

 I'm fascinated by evolution: natural, cultural, personal and spiritual.
 Personal growth and energy awareness have been central in my interests.
-I've received training in Transcendental Meditation, Yoga (as a teacher), Tantra, massage, OM, Reiki, Hands of Light, Voice Dialogue (as a facilitator), Avatar, The Work of Byron Katie, and other spiritual disciplines.
-My spiritual focus since 1988 has been Tantra, the ancient wisdom of experiencing the divine in everything, without resistance.
+I've received training in Transcendental Meditation, Yoga (as a teacher), Tantra, massage, Orgasmic Meditation (OM), Reiki, Hands of Light, Voice Dialogue (as a facilitator), Avatar, The Work of Byron Katie, Compassionate Communication, Honesty Salon, and other spiritual disciplines.
+My spiritual focus since 1988 has been Tantra, the ancient wisdom of experiencing the divine in everything as it is, without resistance.
 Tantra embraces every part of being human.
 To me, it's about accessing my senses and awareness to experience and express love -- to honor my partner in every way we connect.
 I appreciate Yin (Feminine) energy at every level, within myself and in others.

 I get a large charge from giving a one-hour foot massage while watching a movie or just talking.

 I swim for fitness 3+ days per week and do yoga in the steam room beforehand.
 I'm passionate about skiing in the winter, virtually every weekend.
 Playing music and singing feed my soul.
-I play guitar (Celtic, folk, pop, rock) and hand drums, currently focused on doumbek (AKA Egyptian tabla).
-Until a couple of years ago, I accompanied many of Aleili's bellydance classes and performances.
+I play guitar (Celtic, folk, pop, rock) and hand drums.
+Until a few years ago, I accompanied many of Aleili's bellydance classes and performances.
 (She moved to Hawaii.)